mikeizbicki/ucr-cs100/assignments/lab/lab1-git/README.md

 We will not be using ilearn in this class.
 Instead, we will be using a version control system called `git`.
 Version control systems are widely used in industry and in open source projects.
 They are the tool that lets many programmers work together on large, complex software.
 I don't know what programming language you will use at your future job (it may not even exist yet!), but I guarantee you will be using version control.

-In this lab, you will first learn the basics of how to use `git` and github.
+In this lab, you will first learn the basics of how to use `git` and GitHub.
 Then, we will discuss how to use these tools to access your grades and submit assignments.

 ### Creating Your First Repo (and some basic unix commands)